-In order to increase efficiency and/or quality, you need to analyze the current workflow and work methods.
+In order to increase efficiency and/ quality, you need to analyze the current workflow and working methods.
 For that, you must be able to collect and work with clear and reliable data.
 This is one of the reasons I propagate for an established WMS.
 The analytic tools is definitely features to look at when investing in a WMS.
-The system should also have a good interface to connect to other systems like for example TMS (transport management system) and/or LMS (labor management system) If you have a large warehouse, it is even more important that you have good analytic tools because it is too complex to find all the time thieves manually.
+The system should also have a good interface to connect to other systems like for example TMS (transport management system) and/or LMS (labor management system).

 Examples of features for analyzing is: inventory optimization tools that can help you plan your warehouse layout and picking routes based on shortest forklift driving distance or picking frequency; replenishment analysis specific to customers or target regions; workforce management tools that track total and individual time for each department and task in the warehouse and also can give you forecasts regarding man-hours you need at each department.
 Some WMS have simulation and visualization tools to make it easy to find time thieves and areas in the warehouse where you can improve the flow.
 The system can help you locate bottlenecks in the flow.
 It is easy to place too many high-frequency items in the same aisle or rack.